Confluxion. PointConstruction Workflow AutomationBook a 20-min Call

 Do you work with Procore?
 Sage Intacct?
 Buildertrend?

 Yes to all three.
 We build inside the systems you already pay for.
-Most of our work has been on Sage 300 CRE and Procore, but we've integrated with Sage Intacct, Buildertrend, SharePoint, Microsoft 365, Bluebeam, and a long tail of Excel-heavy internal tools.
+Most of our work has been on Sage 300 CRE and Procore, but we've worked across Sage Intacct, Buildertrend, SharePoint, Microsoft 365, Bluebeam, and a long tail of Excel-heavy internal tools.
 If your team already opens it daily, we can build on top of it.

 What does "fixed-price" actually mean here?